Collingwood Football Club

-The club's song, "Good Old Collingwood Forever", dates back to 1906, making it the oldest song currently used in the AFL.
-Its home guernsey consists of black and white stripes, matching the colours of the Australian magpie.
-Historically, the club's biggest rivals have been cross-town clubs Carlton, Melbourne and Richmond.
-Collingwood has also enjoyed a healthy Anzac Day rivalry with Essendon since 1995 and smaller rivalries with West Coast and Brisbane since the turn of the millennium.
+The club's song, "Good Old Collingwood Forever", dates back to 1906, making it the oldest team song currently used in the AFL.
+Its home guernsey consists of black and white stripes, based on the colours of the Australian magpie.
+Historically, the club's biggest rivals have been neighbouring clubs Carlton and Richmond.
+Collingwood has also enjoyed a healthy Anzac Day rivalry with Essendon since 1995.

 Collingwood fields a reserves team in the Victorian Football League (formerly the VFA) and women's teams in the AFL Women's and VFL Women's competitions.
-It also owns and operates a netball team in the National Netball League.
+It also owned and operated a netball team in the National Netball League from 2017 to 2023.

 History

 Formation and early years

 The Collingwood Football Club was established on 12 February 1892.

 Collingwood played its first game in the Victorian Football Association (VFA) against Carlton on 7 May 1892.
 The club won the VFA Premiership in 1896.

 In 1897, Collingwood, along with fellow VFA clubs Fitzroy, Melbourne, St Kilda, Carlton, Essendon, South Melbourne and Geelong split from the VFA and formed the Victorian Football League (VFL).

 Collingwood won its first premiership in 1902, defeating Essendon by 33 points in the 1902 VFL Grand Final.